pleimer/sg-core-refactor/docs/developer/developing-plugins.md

 passed to the plugin's `Config()` function.
 Each plugin is responsible for validating the passed in configuration and should return an error in the case that it fails.

+# Handlers

+Handlers convert incoming message to internal bus format.
+They then either write to the events or metrics bus.
+Handlers take no configuration and only serve one purpose.